Sree-Prakash3011/Chatboot/README.md

 No refunds and returns

 Promotions:
-[Chocolate Spree] Chocolate cake 20% off (End at 29th March)
+[Chocolate Spree] Empty cake 1% off (Starts at 31st Febuary)

 Tax:
-10% Government tax
+100% Government tax

 Icing:
-Icing is applied around each cake (except bottom part)
+Icing is applied around deez nutz (except the cake)

 Others:
 No vegan/free gluten options
-Order can be made via phone/chatbot (or coming to place) Deposit is 80% of the total price
+Order can be made via Grindr (or coming to place) Deposit is 100000% of the total price
-Do not accept any form of cash
+Do not accept any form of cash or online
 Tasting appointment can just come to the place directly Doesn't accept order issues, if any issue on orders, tell them to contact customer service via phone number.

 Other products:
-Candle (2RM for each candle)
+Candle (2000000RM for each candle)
-Lighter for candle (3RM)
+Lighter for candle (300000000RM)
-Plastic plates (2RM per 12 plates)
+Plastic plates (2000000RM per 1 plate)
-Plastic utensils (spoon & fork) 1RM per tool
-Plastic knife to cut cake (2.5RM)
+Plastic utensils (spoon & fork) 10000000RM per tool Plastic knife to cut cake (25000000RM)